Skip to content

 For example, if the market value is $50,000 and the employee earns $40,000, their compa-ratio is 80%.

-Image showing meaning of compa ratio
+Image showing the meaning of Compa ratio

 The ratio calculation helps assess pay equity and how the salary aligns with industry averages or the company’s pay structure.
 Understanding individual compa ratios or group ratios can inform decisions about adjustments to the compensation plan.
+According to HBR’s compensation research, organizations that monitor compa ratios regularly identify pay equity gaps up to 40% faster than those using only annual salary reviews.

 This ratio is a key benchmark in determining if an employee’s pay matches market rates for their job.
 If an employee’s ratio is below the average for their industry or job category, it suggests they may be underpaid compared to peers.
 Conversely, if their ratio is above the average, it could indicate they are overpaid.